 Many people would have never thought of visiting Haiti.
 Venturing off the beaten path is not a common thing.
-If you’re living in the U.S., there are countless things to see and do without having to ever step outside of its borders.
-However, during my winter break from school in 2015, I decided to travel to countries that were difficult to reach from Kosovo.
+Living in the U.S. provides one with countless things to see and do without ever stepping outside its borders.
+During my winter break 2015, I decided to travel to countries that were difficult to reach from Kosovo.
 I knew I’d be coming back in May 2016 and it would be expensive to travel to these far off locations (more than 4.000 Euro even if I book 4-5 months in advance).
 Initially, I was very ambitious and wanted to see many countries in the Caribbean and Central America, but ended up doing only two of them (The Dominican Republic, and Haiti), and one U.S. territory (Puerto Rico).

-I started my trip in Puerto Rico and spent some quality time enjoying the stunning scenery, delicious food, and amazing attractions.
+I started my trip with Puerto Rico and spent some quality time enjoying the stunning scenery, delicious food, and amazing attractions.
 I even visited the Bacardi Rum Factory and enjoyed a fantastic cocktail.

 Next on my trip was the Dominican Republic.
 With little to no knowledge of Spanish, it was pretty difficult to get around; however, it was a lovely experience.
 I visited pretty places, such as the Presidential Palace and Parque Nacional Los Tres Ojos (Three Eyes National Park).